 The East Midlands Freeport has already had a material impact on investment trajectory and the region.
 In particular:

 - Maritime has progressed a significant expansion to its Strategic Rail Terminal.
 Located within the EMAGIC tax site and adjacent to the East Midlands Airport, it has confirmed plans to expand freight capacity, develop leading edge crane infrastructure and relocate the firm’s headquarters to the site.

 - East Midlands Freeport has spearheaded the development of the Hydrogen Skills Academy, a public-private sector collaboration.
-They work with businesses and further and higher educational parties to provide the skills needed to support they hydrogen economy in the region.
+They work with businesses as well as further and higher educational institutions to provide the skills needed to support the hydrogen economy in the region.